Please contact the staff to discuss your funding request prior to your proposal submission.

 No. Current grantees will be eligible to apply for a new grant once their grant term has ended, all terms of the grant agreement have been met, and a final grant report is submitted.
 Grantees will be notified by staff via email when their grant is closed.

-New organizations and/or organizations new to the Foundation are encouraged to contact the staff prior to submitting a request.
+If eligible, organizations that new to the Foundation are encouraged to contact the staff prior to submitting a request.

-Multi-year funding will not be available for the Responsive Grantmaking program.
+No, not for our Responsive Grantmaking program.
 Unless otherwise directed by staff, consider the grant term to be 12 months when developing your proposal.
 An organization may reapply for up to three consecutive grants.

 Applicants can use their own budget form to submit a project budget.
 However, the project budget should include all funding sources and related project expenses.
 The project budget should also include a narrative that 1) describes which line items will be supported by the Foundation, and 2) indicates which funding sources are committed, pending, and/or anticipated.